 6. In the absence of a ban on new coal mines and expansions, support a rigorous mine development assessment process to prioritise and take full and unbiased account of:

-b) Greenhouse gas emissions from coal usage whether it is exported or burned in Qld;
+6.2 Greenhouse Gas emissions from coal usage whether it is exported or burned in Queensland;

-c) Greenhouse gas emissions released during the mining and transportation of coal, including coal seam methane fugitive emissions;
+6.3 Greenhouse Gas emissions released during the mining and transportation of coal, including coal seam methane fugitive emissions;

 7. Work to ensure that greenhouse gas emissions from metallurgical uses of coal are minimised by:

-d) The development and implementation of a programme for revegetation (with indigenous species) of disused coal mining land.
-Reforestation components of such activities should not be allowed to be used as a carbon dioxide sink in any emissions trading scheme; and
+8.4 the development and implementation of a programme for revegetation (with indigenous species) of disused coal mining land.
+Reforestation components of such activities should not be allowed to be used as a carbon dioxide sink in any emissions trading scheme;

-e) Improved monitoring of the environmental consequences of abandoned mine sites and in particular their impact on the aquatic environment.
+8.5 improved monitoring of the environmental consequences of abandoned mine sites and in particular their impact on the aquatic environment;

-11. Reject carbon capture and storage and other so-called ‘clean coal’ technologies systems for fossil fuels on the basis they are currently unproven, economically non-viable, energy intensive, environmentally risky, and inferior to a transition to renewable energy.
+10. Reject carbon capture and storage and other so-called ‘clean coal’ technology for fossil fuels, on the basis they are currently unproven, economically non-viable, energy intensive, environmentally risky, and inferior to a transition to renewable energy.

 Coal Seam Gas

-a) The companies involved and their ownership, profits, royalties and any political donations,
+17.1 the companies involved and their ownership, profits, royalties and any political donations;

-b) Data from all environmental monitoring of water and air ecosystems
+17.2 data from all environmental monitoring of water and air ecosystems;

-c) Requirements and conditions that mines are required to satisfy in relation to environmental offsets, noise limits and dust levels; and reports by inspectors enforcing these conditions.
+17.3 requirements and conditions that mines must satisfy in relation to environmental offsets, noise limits and dust levels; and reports by inspectors enforcing these conditions;